-Have you ever stopped to consider how business continuity could be affected by newer approaches to IT management such as Agile and DevOps?
+Have you ever stopped to consider how business continuity could be affected by newer approaches to IT management (ITSM), such as Agile and DevOps?
 If you stop to think about it for a minute, are organizations that have introduced Agile or DevOps methods missing a trick by failing to ensure that their new practices also help to ensure that IT and business services are available in all circumstances?
 And why is business continuity sometimes only considered important after the fact, i.e. once the worst has happened?

 To help your thinking around this, this article considers how business continuity capabilities should change in light of Agile and DevOps.

 Your organization’s business requirements are probably changing rapidly.
 The annually-refined strategic plan of old is now probably out of date within a quarter.
 With Agile and DevOps practices adopted to help resolve complex business issues through technology improvement at speed while still providing an increased certainty of intent, quality, and safety.

 But what about the impact of Agile and DevOps on business continuity practices?